 What is strabismus?

-Strabismus can be classified into two types, based on the direction of the eyes:
+Strabismus can be classified into three types, based on the direction of the eyes:

 Symptoms of strabismus: